-I'm the sole beneficiary of my late mum's will with all property in now in my sole name, including the house in North Shields.
-Conveyancing formalities meant that the Land Registry date was in September.
-I want to move.
-I understand that there is a Mortgage Lenders six month 'rule', which means that my property ownership will be treated the same way as though I had purchased the property in September.
-Will no one buy the property for half a year?
+I am the only beneficiary of my late father’s estate with all property in now in my sole name, including the house in North Shields.
+Conveyancing formalities meant that the Land Registry date was in January.
+I now wish to sell up.
+I do know about the CML 6 month 'rule', meaning my proprietorship may be considered the same way as if I'd bought the house in January.
+Is the property unsalable for six months?

-The CML handbook requires conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
-Technically you could be affected by that. many banks would take a sensible view as this clause is primarily there to identify the purchase and immediately sell or the quick reselling of property.
+The CML handbook obliges conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+By the strict wording you may be impacted by that.
+Most mortgage companies would take a pragmatic view as this obligation is principally there to capture subsales or the flipping of property.

 Is it the case that all North Shields solicitor practices on the Co-operative conveyancing panel are overseen by the SRA?